davidnoh/responsive-toggle-navigation/Readme.md

 # Responsive Toggle Menu
-This is a simple responsive toggle navigation using Media Queries, jQuery and Sass / Compass.
+This is a simple responsive toggle navigation with an infinitely hierarchical level navigation using Media Queries, jQuery and Sass / Compass.

-***Currently development snapshot***
+***This is a development snapshot***

 ## Features
 - Responsive